Skip to content

 • Bake 40 minutes.
 Loosely tent the pan with aluminum foil to prevent browning.
 Bake 10 to 12 minutes more, or until the cake is domed and a toothpick inserted into the center comes out clean.

-• On a wire rack, let cool in pan at least 30 minutes before turning out onto the rack to cool completely.
+• Cool.
+On a wire rack, let cool in pan at least 30 minutes before turning out onto the rack to cool completely.

 Lemon Glaze